keyvan-m-sadeghi/assister/rfcs/text/assister-conception/README.md

 [TODO](https://en.wikibooks.org/wiki/Computer_Programming/Function_overloading)

 ### State

+* The FKG could be modified in a web page by [DOM manipulation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Manipulating_documents)

 Applications are responsible for managing their state in whatever way they see fit.
 However, `undo` and `redo` are very reasonable end user expectations that WoF adheres to.